AF2310/KIOSK/README.md

 in them.
 Because its such a big project the class diagramm will ofcourse change overtime especially the methods.
 But its good to have some kind of a plan going into programming.
 ![alt text](references/classdiagram.png)

+Sprint 1 (Week 17)

+This week we worked on the welcome screen, main menu and admin login functionality, namely customer stories 1, 5 and admin story 5.

+For the welcome screen Michelle and Arseny added the main elements and added button functionality to make them let the user travel to the other 2 screens.

+For the admin screen Ignas and Jacob implemented the login functionality and set the scene for the admin menu.
+Ignas also worked on the populating the database and helping others with database connectivity.

+The main menu screen was done by Vuk, Vince and Michelle.

+Achilleas mainly worked on the database connectivity.

+Michelle also worked on helping with database connectivity, merging and adjusting code according to checkstyle.

+We had 3 meetings, 1 in person on Thursday, 1 on Friday and 1 on Monday on Discord.

+We kept the sprint branch separately not to merge it without the scrum master.